utk11/Documentation/Results.typ

 === Force Comparison
+A constant theme in these figures in that the RBD code is lagging behind the FEA code.

 #figure(grid(columns: 2,
 [#figure(image("Pictures/SD/Constraint force on piston in x direction.png"))], [#figure(image("Pictures/SD/Constraint force on piston in y direction.png"))]), caption: "Constraint force on Piston X and Y directions")